MBA with a Concentration in International Business

 IB 87517 International Business Law

-This course covers the principles underlying the legal environment of global business identifying the current legal rules and regulations affecting businesses.
-The approach is patterned after the basic market-entry strategies of most firms as they expand into international markets: trade in goods and services, the protection and licensing of intellectual property rights, and foreign direct investments.
-It presents insights into new developments and trends that will greatly affect future transactions on a global scale.Learning Outcomes:
+This course covers the principles underlying the legal environment of global business.
+It also identifies the most critical laws and regulations impacting international businesses.
+The course will outline the basic market-entry strategies most firms follow as they expand into international markets, with special emphasis on trade in goods and services, the protection and licensing of intellectual property rights, and foreign direct investments.
+It presents insights into new developments and trends that will affect future global transactions.Learning Outcomes:

 - Assess the transition from Communism to Free Markets and Private Enterprise.